COLUMN-Falling air freight points to renewed global economic slowdown: Kemp

 Global air freight started to weaken again last month, after improving in the final quarter of 2019, a worrying sign the nascent upturn in the global economy was running into trouble even before the coronavirus crisis worsened.

-Airfreight volumes are sensitive to changes in the business cycle, especially in manufacturing and global value chains ("Moving boxes by air: the economics of international air cargo", Morrell and Klein, 2019).
-Both the tonnage handled at major international cargo hubs and the total tonne-kilometers moved on principal routes track the business cycle closely (https://tmsnrt.rs/2uyeYa0).
+Air freight volumes are sensitive to changes in the business cycle, especially in manufacturing and global value chains ("Moving boxes by air: the economics of international air cargo", Morrell and Klein, 2019).
+Both the tonnage handled at major international cargo hubs and the total tonne-kilometres moved on principal routes track the business cycle closely (https://tmsnrt.rs/2uyeYa0).

-The principal trade lanes are Asia-North America (roughly 20% of all international air freight by tonne-kilometers), Asia-Europe (20%), Europe-North America (10%) and intra-Asia (10%).
-Airfreight is a coincident rather than a leading indicator of economic activity, but because cargo data are available more quickly than other statistics, they can act as the canary in the mine, warning of wider changes in the economy.
+The principal trade lanes are Asia-North America (roughly 20% of all international air freight by tonne-kilometres), Asia-Europe (20%), Europe-North America (10%) and intra-Asia (10%).
+Air freight is a coincident rather than a leading indicator of economic activity, but because cargo data are available more quickly than other statistics, they can act as the canary in the mine, warning of wider changes in the economy.

-However, from the end of the third quarter and the beginning of the fourth, cargo volumes showed signs of stabilizing and even improving slightly.
-The improvement coincided with an upturn in financial markets, including U.S. equity indices, and a normalization of the U.S. Treasury yield curve, suggesting investors were becoming more optimistic about the outlook.
+However, from the end of the third quarter and the beginning of the fourth, cargo volumes showed signs of stabilising and even improving slightly.
+The improvement coincided with an upturn in financial markets, including U.S. equity indices, and a normalisation of the U.S. Treasury yield curve, suggesting investors were becoming more optimistic about the outlook.

 Hong Kong International Airport, the busiest air cargo hub in the world, reported freight volumes were down almost 11% in January compared with the same month in 2019 and 14% compared with 2018.
 Hong Kong's air freight has been hit by a perfect storm from the trade war, the global manufacturing slowdown, civil unrest in the special administrative region, and now the coronavirus-driven downturn in China.